Wyatt Borso

-Wyatt Borso (born March 8, 2004, in Chicago, Illinois), is an American professional soccer player who played two seasons as a winger / forward for the USL Championship club Pittsburgh Riverhounds and currently with the Fighting Irish of Notre Dame in the ACC.
+Wyatt Borso (born March 8, 2004, in Chicago, Illinois), is an American professional soccer player who played two seasons as a winger / forward for the USL Championship club Pittsburgh Riverhounds and currently with Oregon State University.

 Borso is predominantly known for his speed, strength, and stamina, but also possesses good technique and ball control.
 His two footed skills, combined with his acceleration and physicality, allow him to get past defenders regularly and make runs into space, where he is able to score or create.
 In addition to his athletic and offensive capabilities, Borso has also drawn praise for his work-rate and defensive contribution off the ball.
 Soccerwire.com reports him right foot dominant.
 ESPN.com states his height at 6'1" and weight at 181 lbs.

 Pittsburgh Riverhounds

 On April 19, 2021, Pittsburgh Riverhounds SC signed 17 years and 1 month old forward Wyatt Borso for the 2021 season.
 Borso's signing marked the first time the club has brought a player into its first team on a USL Academy contract.
 The USL referenced it "a historic signing in Pittsburgh".

 He made his preseason pro debut on May 1, 2021, in the 75th minute against the Philadelphia Union II.
 He made his regular season pro debut on August 11, 2021, in a 3–2 loss to Miami FC.
 He made his first professional start on September 4, 2021, against San Antonio FC that ended in a 1–1 draw.
 Borso, a native of Aurora, Ill. was included in TopDrawerSoccer.com USL Championship: 10 Amateurs To Know, in which he was called "one of the most interesting additions in the USL offseason."
 After the end of the 2021 season, Borso was cited as one of the "Best 5 Moments of the Year".